vimc/kodiak/README.md

 ## Usage
 ### Setup
 ```
-kodiak setup PATH_TO_CONFIG TARGETS...
+sudo ./scripts/setup.sh PATH_TO_CONFIG TARGETS...
 ```

-Copy the config in and filter it to the specified targets.
-Only these targets can be interacted with in this Kodiak instance.
-These targets are then the default in other commands (backup, restore, list).
+This script copies the config file provided into this directory, builds a new docker image, and installs the `./kodiak` wrapper script to your path.
+The config is then mounted as a docker volume into the `kodiak` container when using the `./kodiak` script.

 ### Restore
 ```